chrisnoonan98675/site/xl-release/how-to/listen-events.markdown

 {% endhighlight %}

-**Important:** Your listener class *must* live under `com.xebialabs.xlrelease`.

-In order to listen to events your class must be annotated as `@ComponentEventListener`.
-The method with the event logic must have `@AsyncSubscribe`.

-This `TestListener` is listening to all `PhaseStartedEvent` (event thrown when a phase has started), and sends an alert to `all@xebialabs.com` that a critical phase has started
+Your java class must implement the interface `XLReleaseEventListener` (which is the same that the file that we created under `META-INF/services`).
+The method with the event logic must be annotated with `@AsyncSubscribe`.
+This `TestListener` is listening to all `PhaseStartedEvent` (event thrown when a phase has started), and sends an alert to `all@xebialabs.com` that a critical phase has started.

+**important:** As this class is instantiated by XL Release, the constructor can't have any argument.

 ## List of events